gudlyf/S3BucketCheck/README.md

 S3BucketCheck

-Authored by: Keith McDuffee (mcduffeek@dnb.com) 2017-07-19
+Authored by: Keith McDuffee (gudlyf@realistek.com)
+Date: 2017-07-19

 Using terraform, create lambda function to check all of the account's S3 bucket ACLs for any that are public read/write or authorize